Image courtesy – Blogadda

 This brings another important message for all the bloggers.
-Create meaningful content so that you have lasting influence rather than creating short term gimmick.
+Create meaningful content so that you have lasting influence rather than creating a short-term gimmick.

 His speech was the best takeaway from the event for any blogger.
-He has not only made us aware about the future media but also showed us how important is the content created by us to the world.
-He mesmerized the audience for more than half an hour and received standing ovation in the end for his memorable speech.
+He has not only made us aware of the future media but also showed us how important is the content created by us to the world.
+He mesmerized the audience for more than half an hour and received a standing ovation at the end of his memorable speech.